-Part 14: The Second Refactoring — Templates Take the Stage, Binding Ports and Pins at Compile Time
+Part 14: The Second Refactor — Templates Arrive, Binding Ports and Pins at Compile Time

-Continuing from the previous article: enum class solved the type safety issue, but the port and pin were still runtime parameters.
-This article introduces the core weapon of C++ templates—non-type template parameters (NTTPs)—to turn ports and pins into compile-time constants.
+enum classsolved type safety issues, but ports and pins were still runtime parameters.
+This part introduces a core C++ template weapon—Non-Type Template Parameters (NTTP)—to transform ports and pins into compile-time constants.

-If you haven't encountered C++ templates before, don't let the syntax intimidate you.
-At their core, templates are "code generators"—you write a generic "blueprint," and the compiler automatically generates specific code based on the parameters you provide.
+If you haven't encountered C++ templates before, don't be intimidated by the syntax.
+A template is essentially a "code generator"—you write a generic "blueprint," and the compiler automatically generates specific code based on the parameters you provide.

-You can think of it like a chip's design schematic: you draw a generic GPIO port schematic with two blank spaces for "port number" and "pin number."
-When you need GPIOC Pin13, you fill in the blanks with "C" and "13," and the compiler generates code specifically for GPIOC Pin13.
-If you also need GPIOA Pin0, you just fill in the blanks again.
-Each generated piece of code is independent and optimized, just as if you had handwritten two separate pieces of code.
+You can think of it like a chip design schematic: you draw a generic GPIO port diagram with two blank spaces labeled "Port ID" and "Pin Number."
+When you need Pin 13 of GPIOC, you fill in "C" and "13" in the blanks, and the compiler generates code specifically for GPIOC Pin 13.
+If you also need Pin 0 of GPIOA, you just fill in the blanks again.
+Each generated piece of code is independent and optimized, just as if you had written two different functions by hand.

-For embedded development, the power of templates lies here: you can hardcode all "known" information at compile time, leaving only "truly necessary" operations for runtime.
-A GPIO's port and pin are determined at design time—if you are controlling the PC13 LED on a Blue Pill board, this information will not change from the start to the end of the project.
+For embedded development, the power of templates lies in this: you can "bake in" all information known at compile time into the code, so that at runtime, only operations that are "truly necessary" are executed.
+The GPIO port and pin are determined during hardware design—when you control the PC13 LED on a Blue Pill board, that information never changes from the start to the end of the project.
 Given that, why not let the compiler "burn" these constants into the code during compilation?

 C++ templates have two kinds of parameters: type parameters and non-type parameters.
 Type parameters are what we see most often, declared with typename or class, representing a type.
-Non-type parameters (NTTPs) are concrete values—an integer, an enum value, or a pointer.
+Non-type parameters (NTTP) are specific values—an integer, an enumeration value, or a pointer.

 template <GpioPort PORT, uint16_t PIN>